PAN-DA-BOI/SableOS/README.md

 # SableOS
 python OS for my cyberdeck

-Some basic Git commands are:
+commands to get started are as follows:
 ```
 sudo apt update
 sudo apt upgrade